harishkyatham54-123/Smart-Expense-Tracker-pro/README.md

 ## 📌 Overview

-Smart Expense Tracker is a simple web application built using HTML, CSS, and JavaScript to help users record and manage their daily expenses.
+Smart Expense Tracker is a simple and responsive web application built using HTML, CSS, and JavaScript.

-Users can add expenses, view their expense details, and track their spending through a simple and user-friendly interface.
+It helps users record their daily expenses, view expense details, and track their total spending through an easy-to-use interface.

 ## 🚀 Features